okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-12-0/index.md

 ### Scope Object Properties Default Values

-In Scope objects created using the [Authorization Server API](/docs/reference/api/authorization-servers/), the default values of the `displayName` and `description` properties have been updated to be more informative. <!-- OKTA-242646 -->
+In Scope objects created using the [Authorization Server API](/docs/reference/api/authorization-servers/), the default values of the `displayName` and `description` properties were updated to be more informative. <!-- OKTA-242646 -->

 ### Okta-Hosted User Consent Dialog Change

-In OAuth 2.0 or OpenID Connect [authentication flows](/docs/guides/request-user-consent/overview/), Okta-hosted user consent dialogs have been changed, so that the **Allow Access** button is now gray. <!-- OKTA-262803 -->
+In OAuth 2.0 or OpenID Connect [authentication flows](/docs/guides/request-user-consent/overview/), Okta-hosted user consent dialogs were updated to display neutral colors for some UI elements. <!-- OKTA-262803 -->

+### OAuth for Okta Enabled for Clear User Sessions Endpoint

+The [Clear User Sessions endpoint](/docs/reference/api/users/#clear-user-sessions) now has OAuth for Okta enabled.

 ### Bug Fixed in 2019.12.0